Lokidottir/typerbole/README.md

 - [ ] Design a typeclass for typesystems with constraints (`Num a => ...`, `a ~ T` etc).
 - [ ] Provide a default way of evaluating lambda expressions.
 - [ ] Make the quasiquoters use the lambda cube typeclasses instead of specific typesystem implementations.
-- [ ] Have a typeclass for evaluatable calculi (Kappa calculus and the like).
-This may be unnecessary abstraction.
 - [ ] Subhask-style automated test writing.
 - [ ] More formally represent typing rules instead of just implementing typesystems ad-hoc and hoping they are at least equivalent (Would require a significant amount of refectoring, if it gets to a point where the library becomes less accessable then stick with the ad-hoc approach).
 - [ ] Explore homotopy type theory